p-v-z/QuickConsume/Readme.md

 # Quick Consume 🍎

-A **Stardew Valley** mod that allows you to instantly consume regular edible items without the confirmation dialog or eating animation.
+A **Stardew Valley** mod that allows you to instantly consume edible items without the confirmation dialog or eating animation.

-> **Note**: Buffed consumables automatically use normal game consumption to preserve their buff effects.

 ## Features

-- **Instant consumption** - Right-click any non-buffed edible item to consume it immediately
+- **Instant consumption** - Right-click any edible item to consume it immediately
-- **No confirmation dialog** - Skip the "Do you want to eat this?" prompt for regular consumables
+- **No confirmation dialog** - Skip the "Do you want to eat this?" prompt for all consumables
+- **Full compatibility** - Works with all foods including buffed items (preserves all effects)
 - **Energy and health messages** - See floating text showing how much you gained
 - **Sound effects** - Optional eating sound when consuming items
-- **Smart buff detection** - Buffed consumables show a message and use normal consumption to preserve buffs
 - **Configurable** - Customize all settings through the in-game mod config menu

 ## Installation